keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 ### Global Noise

-The Global Noise section is used to define parameters that are globally ignored for all API calls during testing.
+The `global subsection` of `globalNoise` is used to define parameters that are globally ignored for all API calls during testing.
 It enables you to filter out consistent noise, ensuring a cleaner evaluation of responses.

 ```yml
 globalNoise: